comaps/website/content/support/tts-configuration-guide-for-android/index.md

 * Now, you should be able to use RHVoice without any problems

 Testing
 In order to test the voice instructions, you can tap on "Test Voice Directions (TTS, Text-To-Speech)" in the OM "Settings → Voice Instructions" menu or you can actually start a navigation to receive any voice output.
-Organic Maps will not give you any voice instructions while you're standing still.
+CoMaps will not give you any voice instructions while you're standing still.
 ![](image17.png)